Ashish-aro/Zomato-Clone/README.md

 # Zomato-Clone
-A clone of zomato using HTML, CSS and JavaScript.
+A clone of Zomato using HTML and CSS.